The Great Smoky Mountains are rich in history and full of hidden gems.

 According to the National Park Service (NPS), the first settlers in Elkmont arrived in the mid-1800s.
 They were homesteaders, hunters and loggers.

-By the early 1900s, Elkmont became second-largest town in the county, largely because of its logging and mining operations.
+By the early 1900s, Elkmont became the second largest town in the county, largely because of its logging and mining operations.
 The town had a post office, a school, a hotel, a general goods store, a church and residences.

 The area continued to grow, and eventually, a resort in Elkmont became the go-to spot for East Tennessee’s wealthy socialites.